 - are receiving a PhD dissertation completion fellowship.

-- are first year graduate students.
-Exceptions may be granted to students who are certiﬁed as proﬁcient in English and registered in certain natural science programs that traditionally use G1 students as TFs.
+- are first-year graduate students.
+Exceptions may be granted to students who are certiﬁed as proﬁcient in English and registered in certain natural science programs that traditionally use first-year students as TFs.

 - Certain awards from GSAS, the US government, and other outside sources impose more stringent limits on TF commitments.
 Students are responsible for observing the terms of such awards and should consult with their ﬁnancial aid ofﬁcer for more information.